12 Day Perth to Broome Safari

 - National Park rules request that only biodegradable soap products are used whilst in Karijini National Park.

 - Western Australia is a BIG state.
-Due to distances covered, this trip involves early departures on some mornings and frequent stops between destinations.
-Day 5, from Denham to Exmouth, in particular is a long day driving.
+Due to distances covered, this trip involves some long drives with early departures on some mornings and frequent stops between destinations.

 - Wild Expeditions reserves the right to assess the fitness capability of passengers prior to tour departure.